Contact Us for a Free Consultation 818-394-7835

 The answer to this very critical question can have a tremendous impact on the parties involved in the collision.

-This also includes which party's insurance will pay for repair costs and other damages of the innocent party.
+This also includes which party's insurance will pay for repair costs and other damages to the innocent party.
 Additionally, the at-fault party could be subjected to hefty fines and even criminal liability.
-To prove who was at fault typically requires determining who acted negligently.
+Proving who was at fault typically requires determining who acted negligently.
 In many car accidents, it's pretty clear who was negligent.

-Frequently, common sense will tell you it was the other driver, a cyclist, or a pedestrian who caused the collision.
-There are situations where proving who was at fault is easy.
+Frequently, common sense will tell you that the other driver, a cyclist, or a pedestrian caused the collision.
+In these situations, proving who was at fault is easy.

 For example, proving fault in a car accident is clear-cut when one party has broken California traffic laws.
 This includes speeding, running a stop sign, failure to yield, and other specific laws.
 Another example is car accidents involving rear-end collisions and left turns.